 What we don’t: Serious backcountry-goers will want a more streamlined piece.

 Norrøna doesn’t have the name recognition of Arc’teryx, but they’re one of only a few brands that can come close in terms of attention to detail and outright performance.
-Their Tamok Gore-Tex Pro Jacket is case in point: this beautifully crafted shell is built for deep days with Gore’s top-of-the-line laminate and an extended back length (32 in.), includes a tall collar and helmet-friendly hood, and does it all in a fresh, freeride style.
+Their Tamok Gore-Tex Jacket is a case in point: This beautifully crafted shell is built for deep days with Gore’s trusted 3-layer laminate and an extended back length (32 in.), includes a tall collar and helmet-friendly hood, and does it all in a fresh, freeride style.
 There’s sufficient organization for storing backcountry essentials, including hipbelt-friendly external dump pockets, and generous pit zips and a chest vent allow you to regulate your temperature throughout the day.
-Tack on a reasonable 1-pound-8.4-ounce weight, cozy hand gaiters, and a range of fun color options, and we can see why the Tamok gets so much hype.
+Tack on a reasonable 1-pound-7.5-ounce weight, cozy hand gaiters, Gore's soft C-Knit backer, and a range of fun color options, and we can see why the Tamok gets so much hype.

 The Tamok’s combination of style and performance makes it a great pick for those double-dipping both in and out of bounds, but serious backcountry-goers might want to take a look at Norrøna’s classic Lofoten.
-For the same price, this jacket is a technical masterpiece, shedding over 3 ounces off the Tamok with slightly thinner fabrics, a form-fitting build, and more functional handwarmer pockets.
-Both are ridiculously expensive, but the price is relatively reasonable when you consider that Arc’teryx’s $700 Sentinel above uses a downgraded Gore-Tex membrane (no “Pro”).
+For $799, this jacket is a technical masterpiece, shedding about 2 ounces off the Tamok with slightly thinner fabrics, a form-fitting build, and more functional hand pockets.
+Both are ridiculously expensive, but the price might feel more reasonable when you consider that Arc’teryx’s $700 Sentinel above uses a downgraded Gore-Tex membrane (the Lofoten uses their top-end “Pro” waterproofing).
 Overall, we give the nod to the Sentinel for its lighter build (1 lb.
-4.8 oz.) and do-everything nature, but Norrøna’s backcountry offerings are well worth a look for committed riders.
+5.3 oz.) and do-everything nature, but Norrøna’s backcountry offerings are well worth a look for committed riders.

-TREW Gear Stella PRIMO women's ski jacketBest for: Resort
+Trew Gear Stella Classic women's ski jacketBest for: Resort

 Type: Shell